-CDBG Income Limits
+HUD Income Limits

-- a.
-Direct Benefit requires verifiable source documentation for all persons over 18 in each family that receives benefits.
-Examples of verifiable source documentation can be found in the glossary to this manual.
+- Direct Benefit requires verifiable source documentation such as filed income tax return(s) for all persons over 18 in each family that receives benefits.
 At least 51% of the persons or households served must be Low/Mod.
 Example of direct benefit: Emergency financial payment assistance, tuition payment - b.
 Indirect Benefit derived from a completed self-certification form for all persons receiving benefits, based on family income.
-Example of indirect benefit: food bank, access to childcare facility, or access to a health clinic - 2.
-HCD maintains the current CDBG Income Limits, published by HUD, on the HCD website.
+Example of indirect benefit: food bank, access to childcare facility, or access to a health clinic - HCD maintains current HUD income limits on the HCD website.
 Required documentation shall consist of a project file containing the application/request for assistance and all pertinent information leading to the Grantee's determination to approve CDBG assistance, as follows: - a.
 A summary, based on documented information on family size and household income of each customer/user, that shows the number and percentages of clientele having incomes above and below the CDBG Income Limits.
 The information may be from existing program files or applications maintained by the business/agency seeking CDBG assistance, or it can be collected using an income certification form.
 Certification templates are available in the HCD Grants Network. - b.
 Individual information forms gathered by the applicant do not have to be included with the application for assistance, but such documentation should be maintained in individual project /program files and be available for upon request.

-Limited Clientele Based on Nature and Location of the Facility Documentation of product/service provided, establishes a premise for its use by predominantly Low/Mod persons.
+Limited Clientele Based on Nature and Location of the Facility Documentation

-File materials consisting of, but not limited to, consumer information, photographs, product/service information, marketing materials, statistical data, public records, and personal observation that demonstrate that the activity to be assisted, by nature of the location and type
+File materials consisting of, but not limited to, consumer information, photographs, product/service information, marketing materials, statistical data, public records, and personal observation that demonstrate that the activity to be assisted, by nature of the location and type of product/service provided, establishes a premise for its use by predominantly Low/Mod persons.